 Lledo Star Cars (based on various television shows) were released in sets, usually of 4 to 6 models.
 One of them was Coronation Street.
 There was also a Vintage Set in this series, consisting of 4 Newton & Ridley steam powered lorries in pink boxes.

-What's your 'Lledo' worth?
-Here are some recently sold items (Australia):
+What's your Lledo worth in 2021?
+Here are some recently sold items.